-- In the year the dividends are received in Singapore, the headline corporate tax rate in the foreign country from which the dividends are received is at least 15.0%; - The dividends have been subject to tax in the foreign country from which they are received; and - The Singapore Comptroller of Income Tax is satisfied that the tax exemption would be beneficial to the Singapore subsidiaries.
+- (a) In the year the dividends are received in Singapore, the headline corporate tax rate in the foreign country from which the dividends are received is at least 15.0%. - (b) The dividends have been subject to tax in the foreign country from which they are received. - (c) IRAS is satisfied that the tax exemption would be beneficial to the Singapore subsidiaries.